digital-asset/canton/UNRELEASED.md

 - GetLatestPrunedOffsetsResponse message: with optional int64
   - If specified, it is a valid absolute offset (positive integer).
   - If not set, no pruning has happened yet.
+- SubmitAndWaitForUpdateIdResponse message: with int64
+- PruneRequest message (prune_up_to): with int64
+- Reassignment, TransactionTree, Transaction and Completion (offset, deduplication_offset) message: with int64
+- Commands message (deduplication_offset): with int64

 ## Until 2024-09-16 (Exclusive)